The Employment Law Review: Belgium

 In the Brussels region and in the German-speaking community, the above-mentioned language rule applies to any official written documents, but not to oral communications.
 Failure to use the correct language does not have any direct consequences as long as the employer issues a new document to replace the incorrect one: the replacement applies ab initio.

-In a judgment of 16 April 2013,22 the CJEU ruled that EU law must be interpreted as precluding legislation of a federated entity of a Member State, such as that applicable in Flanders, which requires all employers whose established place of business is located in that entity's territory to draft cross-border employment contracts exclusively in the official language of that federated entity, failing which the contracts are to be declared null and void by the national courts of their own motion.
+In a judgment of 16 April 2013,32 the Court of Justice of the European Union (CJEU) ruled that EU law must be interpreted as precluding legislation of a federated entity of a Member State, such as that applicable in Flanders, which requires all employers whose established place of business is located in that entity's territory to draft cross-border employment contracts exclusively in the official language of that federated entity, failing which the contracts are to be declared null and void by the national courts of their own motion.

 A works council is a joint committee at enterprise level designed to foster employer and employee consultation and collaboration.
 It comprises the head of the enterprise, assisted by a number of senior executives and an elected workers' delegation.
 The works council has competence in four areas: